Motiv

 flowchart BT

-False([¬is even]) -->|false| P
+False(["&quot;¬is even&quot;"]) -->|false| P

 style P stroke:darkcyan,stroke-width:4px